Special Relationship: Poll findings

 In May 2010, a poll conducted in the UK by YouGov revealed that 66% of those surveyed held a favourable view of the US and 62% agreed with the assertion that America was Britain's most important ally.
 However, the survey also revealed that 85% of British citizens believed that the UK has little or no influence on American policies and that 62% thought that America did not consider British interests.
 Another poll by YouGov in September 2016 revealed that 57% still believed in the special relationship, whilst 37% did not.

 In a 2021 Pew Research Center poll, 31% of American respondents picked Britain as their closest foreign policy partner, making it by far the most picked choice (Canada was a distant second with 13%).

+In September 2024, Emerson College Polling conducted a survey on behalf of the Association of Marshall Scholars to gauge public perceptions of the US-UK special relationship in comparison to other international relationships.
+1,100 US residents were surveyed.
+Under the age of 30, 36% of residents rank China above the United Kingdom as the most valuable strategic partner to the United States.
+Conversely, only 4% of residents over the age of 70 held the same views.
+27% of young respondents perceived the UK as the United States' most valuable ally, whilst 57% of respondents over 70 felt the same way.
+Despite these findings, the majority of respondents perceive the relationship as "very important" today.
+This again however reflects the demographic differences as 44% of Americans under 30 held this view as compared with 74% of Americans over 70 years old.

 Iraq War

 Following the 2003 invasion of Iraq, senior British figures criticized the refusal of the US government to heed British advice regarding postwar plans for Iraq, specifically the Coalition Provisional Authority's de-Ba'athification policy and the critical importance of preventing the power vacuum in which the insurgency then developed.
 British Defence Secretary Geoff Hoon later stated that the United Kingdom 'lost the argument' with the Bush administration over rebuilding Iraq.